D-Honeyman/llm-osint-public-health-threat-detection-Methanol-Poisonings/README.md

 `evaluator_methanol.py` computes entity-level precision, recall and F1 with 95 per cent Clopper-Pearson confidence intervals.

-The pipeline performs:

-1. Parsing of structured entity annotations
-2. Label normalisation
-3. Entity matching, combining exact string matching with semantic similarity from sentence embeddings, resolved via optimal (Hungarian) assignment
-4. Calculation of evaluation metrics

 An annotation of "not mentioned" denotes entity absence, not an extracted value.
-Where the annotator recorded entities and the model returned "not mentioned", the model's output is counted as a **false negative**.
+Where the annotator recorded entities and the model returned "not mentioned", the model output is counted as a **false negative**.
 A true negative is recorded only where neither the model nor the annotator recorded the entity.

-Embedding-based matching uses `sentence-transformers/all-MiniLM-L6-v2`.
+Specificity is not reported, as no meaningful true-negative class exists for event identification on a pre-filtered corpus.

+Entity matching combines exact string matching with semantic similarity from sentence embeddings (`sentence-transformers/all-MiniLM-L6-v2`), resolved via optimal (Hungarian) assignment.

 The model evaluated is **GPT-4o**, run zero-shot with deterministic inference (`temperature = 0.0`, `top_p = 0.1`) and a 3,000-token response cap.
 No fine-tuning or few-shot